ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Introduction

 \section{Introduction}

-Molecular simulations methods~\cite{KK-FMP2002,attig04,voth08,holm0509,peter_faraday_2010,Halverson2013,OlveraSM2k15,RapaportCPC1991,ShawPCHPCNSA2009} have facilitated the study, exploration and co-design of diverse materials.
-One way to access the functional and dynamic properties of biological and non-biological materials is tackling the associated length and time scales with sequential coarse-graining methods~\cite{KK-FMP2002,votca13} or with concurrent coarse-graining and atomistic methods~\cite{Donadio_PRL_2013-hadres_molliq,BD_US_AL_2007}.
-A common characteristic of such multiscale methods relies on coarse-graining the atomistic degrees of freedom into effective degrees of freedom representing a collection of atoms, entire monomers or even molecules~\cite{KK-FMP2002}.
-An important benefit of multiscale methods is to achieve computational speed-up, due to both the coarse-graining method itself and also the algorithms optimization~\cite{GuzmanPRE2017}.
+Molecular simulation methods~\cite{KK-FMP2002,attig04,voth08,holm0509,peter_faraday_2010,Halverson2013,OlveraSM2k15,RapaportCPC1991,ShawPCHPCNSA2009} have facilitated the study, exploration and co-design\cite{GuzmanBJON2017} of diverse materials.
+The functional and dynamic properties of biological and non-biological materials at diverse length and time scales can be simulated with sequential coarse-graining methods~\cite{KK-FMP2002,votca13} or with concurrent coarse-graining and atomistic methods~\cite{Donadio_PRL_2013-hadres_molliq,BD_US_AL_2007}.
+Such multiscale methods often involve coarse-graining the atomistic degrees of freedom into effective degrees of freedom representing a collection of atoms, entire monomers or even molecules~\cite{KK-FMP2002}.
+An important benefit of multiscale methods is to achieve computational speed-up, which comes from both the coarse-graining method itself and also from optimized algorithms~\cite{GuzmanPRE2017}.